roy-mwavita0/powerbi-hr-insights/README.md

 ### 🌱 About the Author

 This dashboard was designed by **Roy Lennic Mwavita**, a data analyst professional passionate about translating routine data into actionable insights for social impact and sustainable development.
-The project reflects Roy’s ongoing learning journey in data analytics and system design in humanitarian contexts.
+The project reflects Roy’s ongoing learning journey in data analytics and system design.

 ---